SPPROSHA/Customer-Purchase-Predictor/README.md

 # Customer_Purchase_Predictor
-A model to predict whether an online shop's customer will end up purchasing the jewellery product.
+A model to predict whether an online shop's customer will end up purchasing the jewellery product or not.